+The sight of snow in Seattle proper prompts a collective freak-out.
 And who can blame us?
-During last year’s snowpocalypse, the city got dumped on (by Seattle standards): Sea-Tac Airport registered 20.2 inches, making it the snowiest February on record.
+During snowpocalypse, the city got dumped on (by Seattle standards): Sea-Tac Airport registered 20.2 inches, making it the snowiest February on record.
 Thousands lost power.
 I got cabin fever and fell down an entire flight of icy stairs on my way to get beer.

 What I’m saying is, if we get another winter storm like that one, prepare to meet a whole new set of neighbors.
 Here are some of the Seattle personalities you’ll run into if round two comes around.